wlsf82/backstop-config/README.md

 # backstop-config

-A sample project with a minimalist implementation of [BackstopJS](https://github.com/garris/BackstopJS) tests that can be used by anyone who needs to simply run screenshot comparison tests in static web pages that have different URLs.
+A sample project with a simple implementation of [BackstopJS](https://github.com/garris/BackstopJS) tests that can be used by anyone who needs to simply run screenshot comparison tests in static web pages that have different URLs.
 E.g., http://example.com, http://example.com/page1, http://example.com/page2, etc.

 ## Pre-requirements